Project WildRange

 Recognized Nationally and Internationally

 The region has been prioritized for conservation by both national and international bodies.
-The Corridor partners are extremely grateful to South Africa’s Eastern Cape Parks and Tourism Agency for its guidance and oversight in the formal process of attaining Protected Environment status and its recognition of the Corridor’s core area as the ideal habitat for a range of imperiled species and location for the advancement of the Black Rhino Range Expansion Project.
+We are very grateful to South Africa’s Eastern Cape Parks and Tourism Agency for its guidance and oversight in the formal process of attaining Protected Environment status and its recognition of the Corridor’s core area as the ideal habitat for a range of imperiled species and location for the advancement of the Black Rhino Range Expansion Project.

 A Global Conservation Priority

-The Bushmans River landscape is ecologically extraordinary.
+The Bushmans River Biodiversity Corridor landscape is ecologically extraordinary.
 It is:

 Home to 7 of South Africa’s 9 biomes